caiogbb/Appsilon_test/README.md

 #### `time_series_function`

 The `time_series_function` is used to generate time series plots of species observation events over time.
 It relies on the plotly library to create dynamic and interactive time series graphs.

+## shiny Modules

+To facilitate the creation of the application, modularization of the application was considered, with the aim of fixing future bugs more quickly

+#### `filterModuleUI` and 'filterModule'

+The `filterModuleUI` and 'filterModule' are responsible for creating buttons and interacting data with the application, generating eventReactive and action buttons to make viewing more pleasant with just a few clicks on the screen.

+#### `mapModuleUI`, 'mapModule', 'timeSeriesModuleUI' and 'timeSeriesModule'

+The `mapModuleUI`, 'mapModule', 'timeSeriesModuleUI' and 'timeSeriesModule' are responsible for making the app's buttons come to life, making the user consider viewing the species' location map and the time series of events presented for those species

+#### `mapModuleUI`, 'mapModule', 'timeSeriesModuleUI' and 'timeSeriesModule'